Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: The DLNM model

+In this appendix, we conduct a statistical analysis to evaluate the goodness of fit of the DLNM model.
+Since, the attributable and non-attributable death counts related to temperature are unobservable, they cannot be used to evaluate the model's performance.
+Therefore, we compare the observed daily death counts $D_{k,t,d}^{(g)}$ with those predicted by the DLNM model.
+To ensure that the model accurately replicates both the seasonality of daily deaths and long-term trends, we examine the monthly distribution of deaths over the four decades comprising the period 1980–2019.

-The figures~\ref{fig_dlnm_obs_pred_f} and~\ref{fig_dlnm_obs_pred_m} compare the monthly distributions of observed and modeled death counts over the observation period for females and males.
-We observe a close similarity in the monthly distributions, notably during summers and winters.
-However, our models appear to fit less well to the left tails of the distribution, i.e. to the low values of the number of deaths, as well as to some extreme values of deaths in the spring and autumn.
-These variations in the number of deaths could possibly be explained by other factors not included in our model, e.g. air pollution, flu epidemics, etc.
+Figures~\ref{fig_dlnm_obs_pred_f} and~\ref{fig_dlnm_obs_pred_m} compare the monthly distributions of observed and modeled death counts over the observation period for females and males.
+We observe a close similarity in the monthly distributions.
+For females, the model replicates the distribution of deaths accurately, except for some extreme values.
+For males, the model fits less well in the central part of the distribution, but it still provides a good overall fit, especially in the last decade.

-Figures~\ref{fig_dlnm_resid_f} and~\ref{fig_dlnm_resid_m} depict the analysis of deviance residuals by age group and indicate a relatively good fit to the data for women and men.
-It is worth noting a few extreme points that were not well captured by the model, such as the 2003 heatwave for 85+, which was an event of extreme magnitude.
+As suggested by \citet{bhaskaran_time_2013}, we examine the deviance residuals to check for any residual trends not captured by the DLNM model.
+Figures~\ref{fig_dlnm_resid_f} and~\ref{fig_dlnm_resid_m} present the analysis of deviance residuals by age group for women and men.
+Since seasonality and long-term trends are controlled in Equation~\eqref{eq:dlnm_myspec}, the results indicate a relatively good fit to the data for both women and men, as well as the absence of observable trends in deviance residuals.
+It is worth noting a few extreme points that the model did not capture well, such as the 2003 heatwave for the 85+ age group, which was an event of extreme magnitude.
+Extreme variations in the number of deaths could potentially be explained by other factors not included in our model, such as air pollution, flu epidemics, etc.